cloudmesh/cloudmesh1/doc/source/index.rst

    metric

-VII.
+VIII.
 Old Commandshell (will be integrated in new shell)
 ======================================================================

 .. toctree::